 - Insurance companies

 You also need to notify the solicitor, who may hold a copy of the will, or find the will if you or a sibling have it.
 If your parent or loved one had shares, it will be necessary to get a valuation for probate.
+You can find out more about probate in our Age Space Podcast episode with Jason Butler.
 If there is a house or flat to be sold, this can be left until after the funeral, but the solicitor will be able to advise and help you on all these matters.

 You might be interested to read a really lovely blog on organising a funeral; or how to deal with grief.
 Julia Samuel MBE is a specialist bereavement counsellor and we had the pleasure of interviewing her a while back and this is what she had to say about grief.